-CurveBeam AI employs a new-generation proprietary reconstruction algorithm that provides the characteristic sharp edges of Feldcamp-Kress reconstructions with noise reduction often seen in most recent & advanced iterative reconstruction methods.
+CurveBeam AI employs a new-generation proprietary reconstruction algorithm that provides the characteristic sharp edges of Feldcamp-Kress reconstructions with noise reduction.
+Future CurveBeam AI systems will be able to capture bone detail at a micro CT level resolution.

 (Below)This subtle hamate fracture was detected due to the fine trabecular detail provided by CBCT.
 Sagittal MPR reveals conspicuous breach of bony trabeculae indicating fracture.
 This finding would not be any more apparent on a "traditional" MDCT exam.